 – Length 3.7- 5.8 mm; elytral interstrial punctures 0.3 - 0.9 times diameter of adjacent strial punctures, declivity with spine 3 acute to right-angled .
 54

-4.1.8 Diagnostic notes on target species (Modified from Cognato, 2015)
+4.1.8 Diagnostic notes on target species (modified from Cognato, 2015)

 Notes on diagnosis, distributions and hosts are provided below to supplement information presented in the species key.
 Body lengths are rounded to the nearest 0.5 mm (except for I. pini and I. montanus).